Secondary Mathematics with QTS (11-16) PGCE

 We’ll introduce the ways you can encourage numeric development, including spoken and mental mathematics, and the importance of using the right numeric terms.
 Learn how to plan lessons effectively and check your teaching is always adaptive and inclusive.

-Outside your lectures and seminars, you’ll complete up to 26 weeks of hands-on placements and boost your awareness of the teaching profession through our specific placement curriculum.
+Outside your lectures and seminars, you’ll complete extensive hands-on placements and boost your awareness of the teaching profession through our specific placement curriculum.
 Get the chance to watch and support at first, then increase your timetable as your confidence in the classroom grows.

 How you'll study